 After a trust maker dies, the person who has been appointed trustee has the job of administering the trust.
 This means that the trustee is responsible for managing the trust assets and distributing them according to the instructions contained in the trust agreement.

 Trust administration is not a court-supervised process, yet its ultimate goal is also the transfer of assets from an individual who has died to that individual’s beneficiaries who are identified in his/her revocable living trust.
 If a trust is not managed correctly after a death, fees and property taxes may be unnecessarily incurred by the estate without the trustees or beneficiaries even knowing what happened.
 While there are no legal requirements to use an attorney during the administration process, the most prudent course of action would be to find an experienced trust administration lawyer to help your family through the process.

 When disagreements arise in probate and estate administration—and they often do—legal technicalities and family dynamics can complicate things.
 You may find yourself facing or filing a lawsuit to resolve these conflicts.
 In these cases, the help of our experienced estate litigation attorneys can make a huge difference.

 We are one of few law firms with the particular skill and experience to practice “estate litigation,” which means resolving estate disputes in court.
 Our firm successfully represents either defendants or plaintiffs in trust disputes, will contests and other estate claims.
-DBL Tulsa has extensive education and experience resolving the broad and complex issues in these areas.
-When you cannot settle your estate, will, trust, beneficiary or fiduciary disputes out of court, you want an experienced estate litigation team from DBL Tulsa to represent your interests in court.
+Our team has extensive education and experience resolving the broad and complex issues in these areas.
+When you cannot settle your estate, will, trust, beneficiary or fiduciary disputes out of court, you want an experienced estate litigation team from our team to represent your interests in court.